-- You want to stress a certain idea.
-Explaining things in different ways is helpful because everyone learns in different ways.
+- Emphasizing a certain idea.
+Sometimes, in order to get a point across to your audience, it's helpful to reword what you're saying.
 Depending on your audience, they might need a source rephrased for it to resonate with them on their level of understanding.
 Using different words and/or contexts to stress an idea or topic can really hammer home the intent of the text.

-- The quote isn’t helpful.
+- The quote you want to use isn't helpful.
 From the Federalist Papers to the writings of Aristotle, some of humanity’s best works are, well...hard to read.
 Many great thinkers worth referring to wrote in ancient languages, or versions of English that are no longer used today, so paraphrasing something in modern day speech can make things much more comprehensible and usable.

-- Quotes aren’t allowed.
+- Quotes aren't allowed / You don't want to overuse quotations.
 If you’re writing in an academic, or otherwise professional, context, it may seem disingenuous for the bulk of your writing to be quotes from other people.
 Whatever the context, if quotes are not allowed or if you’ve already used several, paraphrasing is the way to go.

-- When accuracy matters.
+- Conveying accurate information.
 Overall, quotes show your audience the most precise depiction of something, whether that is an opinion, recounting of events, or even a promise.
 They are perfect for use as evidence, either to support or oppose an argument, because there is no level of interpretation or reframing like there can be in a paraphrase.

 Example #1: Hamlet Act 3 Scene 1